Strunzdesign/snet-gateway/doc/protocol.md

   to consider a reserved bit that was set as a violation of the protocol.

 Mode of operation:
+- This frame format is the same for frames sent to and received from the gateway.
 - On any error or protocol violation, the TCP socket is closed.
 - Theoretically it is possible to mix escaped frames and legth-based frames on the same socket.
-You *SHOULD NOT* do that, however, it is allowed.
+You **SHOULD NOT** do that, however, it is allowed.
 - A protocol entity may safely stop reading from the TCP socket in cases of congestions.
 TCP intrinsically takes care of propagating the congestion to the peer entity.
 There, trying to send subsequent data causes temporary blocks, which is